MESSAGE FROM TASMANIAN GOVERNMENT IN RELATION TO BUSH FIRE SMOKE

 Smoke, air quality and health

-Bushfire and weather conditions in Tasmania over the coming weeks will result in periods of smoky conditions.
+Bushfire and weather conditions in Tasmania can result in periods of smoky conditions.

 Pregnant women, infants and children, elderly persons, smokers, and people with chronic medical conditions (especially lung and heart conditions) are more sensitive to the effects of smoke.